Cars brands and logos that start with K

 Karma Automotive Logo

 In 2015, Chinese auto parts manufacturer Wanxiang Group opened Karma Automotive in Costa Mesa, California, USA.
-Having acquired all assets, including designs, hybrid, plug-in powertrain, and factory, in the wake of the bankruptcy of Fisker Automotive (founder Henrik Fisker), the brand made electric vehicle production its main focus.
+Having acquired all assets, including designs, the hybrid and plug-in powertrain, and the factory, in the wake of Fisker Automotive’s bankruptcy (founder Henrik Fisker), the brand made electric vehicle production its main focus.
 In 2016, the factory was put up for sale, and production of the Revero luxury electric car began, with a planned production run of 3,000 units.

 Keating